Instant Pot Parmesan Risotto (Easy Recipe)

 2. Add half of the vermouth and stir to combine with rice.

-3. When the vermouth has been absorbed by the rice, add the remaining Vermouth, chicken broth, half of the cheese, and salt.
+3. When the rice has absorbed the vermouth, add the remaining Vermouth, chicken broth, half of the cheese, and salt.
 Stir to combine thoroughly.

 liquids and rice for risotto in a bowl